ajibola-komo/ajibola-komo/README.md

 # Hi, I'm Ajibola 👋

-**Analytics Engineer | Building production-grade analytics platforms using SQL • dbt • Snowflake • Airflow • PowerBI • DuckDB**
+**Analytics Engineer | Designing production-grade analytics platforms that transform raw operational data into trusted business insights.**

 ## 🚀 About Me
 I'm an Analytics Engineer with a background in business operations, finance, and business intelligence.
 I enjoy designing analytics systems that mirror how modern data teams build, test, and deliver trusted data products.

-Rather than working with static datasets, I build end-to-end analytics platforms from the ground up, covering everything from synthetic data generation and ingestion to dimensional modelling, orchestration, transformation, and business intelligence.
+Rather than working with static datasets, I design and build complete analytics platforms, from synthetic data generation and cloud ingestion to dimensional modelling, orchestration, transformation, testing, and executive reporting.

 My goal is to create portfolio projects that reflect real-world production environments and showcase the engineering decisions behind the analytics—not just the final dashboards.

 ## Featured Projects

 ### [FinFlow Product Analytics Engineering Platform](https://github.com/ajibola-komo/FinFlow-Product-Analytics-Engineering-Platform)
+**Business Problem**
+Digital investment platforms generate millions of behavioural and financial events every day.
+Without a scalable analytics platform, teams struggle to answer questions about customer acquisition, activation, retention, investment performance, and product adoption.

+**Project Objectives**
-A production-style analytics platform for a digital investment start-up with operations in the UK and Ireland.
+A production-style end-to-end analytics platform for a digital investment start-up with operations in the UK and Ireland.

 FinFlow models the complete customer lifecycle, from user registration and KYC to wallet funding, savings, investing, portfolio management, and investment maturity.
 The platform uses synthetic behavioural data to simulate realistic customer journeys and business events.